Gowiem/writing/posts/fusionauth-golang-device-code-example.md

 In this post, we went through how we could easily accomplish authenticating a CLI application using the Device Code grant, FusionAuth, and the FusionAuth golang client library.
 We got into all the gritty details in `login.go` so you as the reader can walk away and implement this flow in your own FusionAuth backed, golang application.
 And finally, we saw it all working with a sweet gopher gif at the end!

 Now this post just shows off one grant type that FusionAuth supports, so if you're interested in others then I suggest checking out [the FusionAuth documentation](https://fusionauth.io/docs/) as there is a lot more that is possible!
-And if you're interested in learning more about the Golang client library then be sure to [check out the code](https://github.com/FusionAuth/go-client/tree/master/pkg/fusionauth) and [the corresponding godoc](https://pkg.go.dev/github.com/FusionAuth/go-client/pkg/fusionauth?tab=doc) as both are easy to understand and read!
+And if you're interested in learning more about the Golang client library then be sure to [check out the code](https://github.com/FusionAuth/go-client/tree/master/pkg/fusionauth) and [the corresponding godoc](https://pkg.go.dev/github.com/FusionAuth/go-client/pkg/fusionauth?tab=doc) as both are easy to read and understand!